essays on literature, reading, and cultural history

 there are moments — and his first novel [Where Angels Fear to Tread] provides several instances — when he lays his hand on the prize.

-She believes that one of his greatest novels is Howards End – it ‘mark[s] his prime’, but when she gets round to looking at it in detail ‘we may wonder in what mood of the moment we can have been prompted to call it a failure … the book as a whole lacks force’.
+She believes that one of his greatest novels is Howards End – it ‘mark[s] his prime’, yet when she gets round to looking at it in detail exclaims ‘we may wonder in what mood of the moment we can have been prompted to call it a failure … the book as a whole lacks force’.

 In ‘The Art of Biography’ she points out that fiction and biography cannot be easily combined because they have different goals – one towards factuality, the other towards invention.
 As a novelist and biographer herself, she resolves this contradiction by suggesting that biography is a young genre, that it should explore new methods, and that it acts as a modest handmaid to the work of truly imaginative and great artists.